jeromecoupe/eleventy_starter/README.md

 # Eleventy Starter kit

 Starter kit for Eleventy projects.
-Using Gulp and webpack as build tools.
+Using NPM scripts and webpack as build tools.

-- fork reporitory
+- fork repository
 - check that Node is installed
 - run `npm install`
-- run `gulp build` then `gulp watch`
+- run `npm run build` then `npm run watch`